lambdao-dev/lambdao-dev.github.io/_posts/2024-09-12-Accounting.md

 ## Focus on the core business

 Learn the cases that make up 90% of the business, leave the rest to the accountant.
-Accounting requires a lot of time, and regulation always change.
+Accounting requires a lot of time, and regulations always change.
-The goal is not to remove the accountant, but to get him supervise and review the books.
+The goal is not to remove the accountant, but to get him to supervise and review the books.

 Check that the invoice layout follows the legal requirements, and that the invoice number is unique.
-There are a few mentions that are required in all cases (like the company's VAT number) and some that are required in specific cases.
+There are a few mentions that are required in all cases (like the company's VAT number), and some that are required in specific cases.
 Make sure to go over the different cases with the accountant.

 ## Get an idea of the Chart of Account